ucb-rit/savio-training-python-jupyter-fall-2021/sections/parallel-dask.md

 |processes|background Python sessions|no|yes|
 |distributed|Python sessions across multiple nodes|yes or no|yes|

-Note that because of Python's Global Interpreter Lock (GIL), many computations done in pure Python code won't be parallelized using the 'threaded' scheduler; however computations on numeric data in numpy arrays, Pandas dataframes and other C/C++/Cython-based code will parallelize.
+.blue[NOTE:] Because of Python's Global Interpreter Lock (GIL), many computations done in pure Python code won't be parallelized using the 'threaded' scheduler; however computations on numeric data in numpy arrays, Pandas dataframes and other C/C++/Cython-based code will parallelize.

 Here's an example of setting the 'processes' scheduler for a computation: